MarcoIeni/release-plz/website/docs/github/quickstart.md

   `release`.
 (By default it runs both commands).
 - `registry`: Registry where the packages are stored.
   The registry name needs to be present in the Cargo config.
+  If unspecified, the `publish` field of the package manifest is used.
-  If unspecified, crates.io is used.
-(Defaults to crates.io).
+  If the `publish` field is empty, crates.io is used.
 - `manifest_path`: Path to the Cargo.toml of the project you want to update.
   Both Cargo workspaces and single packages are supported.
 (Defaults to the root directory).